 7. Foreign Culture Consultant

 P.S.
-If you’re fluent in a foreign language, offer language-learning courses in conjunction with or separate from consulting services.
+If you’re fluent in a foreign language, offers language-learning courses in conjunction with or separate from consulting services.
 In this way, you can bundle online business ideas for a well-rounded service package.

 8. Membership Community Manager

 If you’re part of a community – or you want to be – consider creating a membership site that people have to pay to participate in.
-You can build a website that has a membership or forum section, or start a paid Facebook group that’s private and only accessible by members.
+You can build a website that has a membership or forum section or start a paid Facebook group that’s private and only accessible to members.
 You can build a community that’s super engaged and wants to interact with one another.
 Plus, you can exercise control over who’s allowed in and what topics to cover.
 Remember that the more perks you offer members, the better – it’ll be easier to get them to pay for membership if they know they get a lot in return.
+Check out these top membership plugins and the best forum plugins to help create your own monetizable website with WordPress.

 9. Niche Website Creation Online Business Ideas